alf-p-steinbach/Expressive-Cpp/README.md

 inline auto Warehouse::empty() { return foo(); }
 ```
 Oh, the return type depends on the return type of `foo`! ***One can't deduce
-the meaning of `empty` merely by looking at its complete definition***, in
+the meaning of `empty`, is it an action or a query?, merely by looking at its
-isolation.
-One must further look at the definition of `foo` that it calls:
+complete definition*** in isolation.
+One must further look at the definition of
+`foo` that it calls:
 ```C++
 inline auto Warehouse::foo() { return void(); }
 ```